 In relation to a transfer to reverse an erroneous transfer, the relevant retailers, the network provider and, if applicable, the system controller must act in good faith to ensure that the rights and obligations of the affected customer are the same as they would have been if the erroneous transfer had not occurred.

-Unless the transfer is to reverse an erroneous transfer, or
+Unless the transfer is:

+to reverse an erroneous transfer; or

 as a result of a Retailer of Last Resort Event,

 an incoming retailer must keep a copy of the verifiable consent given to it by a customer for 2 years after the date the verifiable consent was given.

 Except in the case of an erroneous transfer, a previous retailer must not bill a customer for any network charges or other amounts incurred after the transfer date.

-A transfer is not permitted prior to the completion of any cooling off period.
+A transfer for a customer that is taking in (or likely to take in) less than 160 megawatt hours of electricity from the electricity network is not permitted prior to the completion of any cooling off period.
 As a result the incoming retailer will need to take this into account when nominating the customer transfer date.

 Retailer of Last Resort